 To run a successful assessment centre it is vital that the exercises reflect the culture of the organisation and the skills required to undertake the role.
 This leaves candidates with a positive feeling, even if they are unsuccessful in being awarded the position.

 We provide a comprehensive assessment and development centre design service, comprising competency matrix, exercises and psychometric testing through to delivery by experienced, qualified assessors.
 We ensure that they are bespoke to specific roles rather than using "off the shelf" products.

 Some of the tools we use include:

-We frequently work with HR teams and hiring managers to deliver high quality and cost effective assessment and development centre solutions, advising our clients on the best programmes for their requirements.
+Our team can deliver an assessment centre onsite within your premises or offsite at a neutral location.
+We frequently work with HR teams and hiring managers to deliver high quality and cost-effective assessment and development centre solutions, advising our clients on the best programmes for their requirements.